nicsig/config/.vim/after/plugin/README/sandwich.md

         echom g:sandwich#default_recipes
             → [ ... ] ✔

-When you ask for  its value, Vim will look in  all `autoload/` subdirectories of the rtp, for  a file named `sandwich`  (because that's the path  before the last number sign #), and then for the variable itself.
+When you  ask for  its value,  Vim will  look in  all `plugin/`  and `autoload/` subdirectories of the rtp, for a  file named `sandwich` (because that's the path before the last number sign #), and then for the variable itself.

+---

-As a workaround, to be reasonably sure that the variable can exist, you can test whether the plugin has been sourced:
+As a  workaround, to be  reasonably sure that the  variable can be  defined, you could test whether the plugin has been sourced:

         if !exists('g:loaded_sandwich')
             finish